Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - Kojak chews bubble gum in this episode.

-An oustanding show, with a brilliant script and incredible acting (two exceptions to be discussed shortly).
+An outstanding show with a great script, though also a couple of issues to be discussed shortly.
 Watch the scene where Kojak encounters Billy Jo in the alley behind the grocery store where he works.
 Kojak totally berates Billy, who knew Azure way back when they were junkies together, calling him a "little creep."
-But when Kojak tells Billy that Azure is dead, Billy looks like he has been hit in the face with a mackerel and Kojak's reaction totally shows that he knows Billy didn't do it.
+But when Kojak tells Billy that Azure is dead, Billy looks like he has been hit in the face with a mackerel and Kojak's reaction shows that he knows Billy didn't do it.
 HOWEVER ... there are two problems.
 The first is that Farley and Tyler are supposed to be brothers, but Farley is MUCH younger-looking than Tyler (the actors were born in 1938 and 1918 respectively).
 Somewhat more serious is the business of how Farley is identified.
 Kojak orders a photo to be made of a screen capture from the video taken at the funeral.
 We can see that the monitor in the surveillance truck has typical mediocre video resolution, so it is impossible that a freeze-frame could be blown up with 35mm photographic clarity to reveal from Farley's class ring on his pinky finger that he went to Cornell University (where he graduated in 1971).
 Still, I am giving this episode 4 stars, whereas it should really have 3-1/2.

 - The show begins and ends with a song "Azure Dee," sung by Telly Savalas, which has music by Cacavas and lyrics by James McAdams.